OfficeDev/office-js-docs-pr/docs/outlook/sideload-outlook-add-ins-for-testing.md

 Sideload your Outlook add-in for testing without having to first put it in an add-in catalog.

 > [!IMPORTANT]
-> If your Outlook add-in supports mobile, sideload the manifest using the instructions in this article for your Outlook client on the web, Windows, or Mac, then follow the guidance in the **Testing your add-ins on mobile** section of the [Add-ins for Outlook Mobile](outlook-mobile-addins.md#testing-your-add-ins-on-mobile) article.
+> If your Outlook add-in supports mobile, sideload the manifest using the instructions in this article for your Outlook client on the web, on Windows, or on Mac, then follow the guidance in [Testing your add-ins on mobile](outlook-mobile-addins.md#testing-your-add-ins-on-mobile).

 ## Sideload automatically